hazeycode/brucelib/README.md

 ## Getting Started
 - Copy/clone/submodule this respository
-- Grab external libraries with `git submodule update --init --recursive`
+- Grab non-vendored external libraries with `git submodule update --init --recursive`
+- Run all the tests with `zig build test`
 - Build and run an example: e.g. `zig build run-example-001`
-- Run the tests with `zig build test`
-- Print all build targets with `zig build --help`
+- List all available build targets with `zig build --help`
-- Each module has a main.zig, i.e. `/{module_name}/main.zig`.
+- Each module has a main.zig, i.e. `modules/{module_name}/main.zig`.
 Import in your source or add as a package in your build.zig

 ### Examples